Updated: Oct 30, 2020

 Under Armour (NYSE:UA)(NYSE:UAA) got its start back in 1996 by founder Kevin Plank, who started the business from his grandmother's basement.
-The performance apparel business would eventually become a multi billion dollar publicly listed company with high growth and rapid expansion.
-The company has become a world wide operation which includes the USA, Canada, Mexico, Europe, Latin America and Asia along with other continents.
-Fast forward to 2019 we find Kevin Plank announces he is stepping down as CEO to be replaced by Chief Operating Officer Patrik Frisk as of Jan 1 2020, so what happened?
+The performance apparel business would eventually become a multi-billion dollar publicly listed company with high growth and rapid expansion.
+The company has become a worldwide operation that includes the USA, Canada, Mexico, Europe, Latin America, and Asia along with other continents.
+Fast forward to 2019 we find Kevin Plank announces he is stepping down as CEO to be replaced by Chief Operating Officer Patrik Frisk as of Jan 1, 2020, so what happened?

 The great high growth company is no more, it has seen its fortunes turn sour with several years of disappointing performance, a toxic work environment.
 Worse, we found that Federal authorities are investigating Under Armour Inc.’s accounting practices to determine if the sportswear maker shifted sales from quarter to quarter.

-A lot of things went wrong, including shrinking popularity, falling sales , high inventory, and as reported by The Wall Street Journal that detailed about executives going to strip clubs and expensing the outings.
+A lot of things went wrong, including shrinking popularity, falling sales, high inventory, and as reported by The Wall Street Journal that detailed about executives going to strip clubs and expensing the outings.
 Add a federal probe to the list of issues while their competitors such as Nike continue to take market share.
 There is almost nothing to like about this company.
-In fact a rumour of the possible sale of its MyFitnessPal app which was acquired for $475 million and had approximately 80 million users, would be a tough pill to swallow.
+In fact, a rumor of the possible sale of its MyFitnessPal app which was acquired for $475 million and had approximately 80 million users, would be a tough pill to swallow.

 Looking at Covid-19 the company took a hit when they reported back in May First quarter results where apparel revenue decreased 23 percent to $598 million, Footwear revenue decreased 28 percent to $210 million, Accessories revenue decreased 17 percent to $68 million.
 Under Armour has in fact withdrawn their 2020 outlook so we have no clarity on what to expect from them going forward.

-Under Armour still has a good brand but it has been late to the game which has helped their competitors get a head and take share.
+Under Armour still has a good brand but it has been late to the game which has helped its competitors get ahead and take share.
 Competition has caused Under Armour to lose market share as well as forcing them to discount in order for them to get rid of inventory while also spending more on marketing efforts.
 This is not a good combination to have.

 “This is a longer term turnaround story, potential investors will need to be patient with Under Armour. ”